Welcome to today's edition of the Rush 24-7 podcast.

 Emissions cannot possibly be leading to global warming because it isn't getting warmer.

-And I don't want to hear Mr. Limbaugh, the day-to-day temperatures and weather is far different than the study of climate fiant.
+The day-to-day temperatures and weather is far different than the study of climate fiance.

-It may be, but you're going to have a tough time convincing everybody freezing themselves to death while their heat bills go up and up and up, while you tell them they are destroying the planet with global warming.
+It may be, but you're going to have a tough time convincing everybody freezing themselves to death while their heat bills go up and up and up while you tell them they are destroying the planet with global warming.

 So we are in the midst of a nothing is real.